tillbiskup/evedata/docs/architecture.rst

 .. admonition:: Points to discuss further (without claiming to be complete)

+    * "data", "snapshots", "monitors": lists or dicts?

+      Currently, the three attributes are modelled as plain lists.
+How about modelling them as dictionaries, with the keys being the names of the corresponding datasets?

+      If using dictionaries, what would be sensible names for the datasets?
+The content of the "Name" attribute of the corresponding HDF5 dataset?
+How is this currently handled for the (in)famous Pandas dataframe column names?

     * Comments

       Is there a need to distinguish between file-level comments and life comments (aka log messages)?
 If so, shall this be done in the ``EveFile`` class or in the ``Comment`` class (possibly by means of two subtypes of the ``Comment`` class)?